novoalab/Nano-tRNAseq/conf/README.md

 simulation="/path/to/bulk_file.fast5"
 ```

-3. and start sequencing simulation using `FLO-MIN106_short` flowcell (alternative cofiguration)
+3. and start sequencing simulation using `FLO-MIN106_short` flowcell (alternative cofiguration).
+   In order to run simulation, you should connect a MinION device with a flowcell
+   and select this device for sequencing (simulation).
+   You can use a dummy flowcell that was provided with the device (the one you use for hardware testing).

 <img height="200" src="minknow_flowcell.png">